OXID-eSales/security-module/README.md

 ## Compatibility

-This module assumes you have OXID eShop Compilation version 7.3.0 installed.
+This module assumes you have OXID eShop Compilation version 7.4.0 installed.

 ### Branches
+* b-7.4.x branch is compatible with OXID eShop compilation 7.4.x
 * 2.0.0.x versions (or b-7.3.x branch) are compatible with OXID eShop compilation 7.3.x.
 * 1.0.0.x versions (or b-7.2.x branch) are compatible with OXID eShop compilation 7.2.x.